ConMamba: Contrastive Vision Mamba for Plant Disease Detection: Related Works and Motivations

-Monowar et al. \cite{monowar2022self} proposed a self-supervised image clustering method for PDD, introducing strategies to improve stability.
-However, its reliance on random selection and data augmentation reduced generalizability.
-Similarly, Fang et al. \cite{fang2021self} incorporated pre- and post-processing into the CIKICS framework, increasing computational costs and limiting its applicability to offline settings.
-Zhao et al. \cite{Zhao2023CLA} introduced CL for Leaf Disease Identification (CLA), leveraging domain adaptation and pre-training to improve generalization on limited labeled and noisy data.
-However, accuracy varied depending on the mix ratio in the source domain, data size, and class distribution.
+More recent contributions include Monowar et al. \cite{monowar2022self}, who developed a self-supervised clustering method aimed at improving stability.
+Although effective, reliance on random sample selection and heavy augmentation reduced its generalizability.
+Fang et al. \cite{fang2021self} further refined the CIKICS framework by incorporating pre- and post-processing stages, enhancing clustering performance at the expense of higher computational costs and offline-only feasibility.
+Complementing these, Zhao et al. \cite{Zhao2023CLA} proposed Contrastive Learning for Leaf Disease Identification (CLA), which leveraged domain adaptation and pre-training to enhance generalization on limited and noisy labeled datasets.
+While CLA improved robustness, its accuracy was highly sensitive to data mix ratios, class distribution, and dataset size.